CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

 So:

 * Sample projects contain a line in `settings.gradle` that includes the main voldeloom project as an "included build".
 Note that this feels a bit backwards because the subfolder is "including" the parent folder.
 It is what it is.
 * In IDEA, you can right-click on each sample project's `build.gradle` and press "Link Gradle Project" towards the bottom of the dropdown.
 It's like how IntelliJ is able to discover subprojects and put them in the gradle tool window, but it needs a bit of manual assistance cause this isn't a subproject.
-Then you get gradle IDE integration.
-Works better than I expect it to, in this obvious nightmare scenario.
-* Note that the plugin will be *compiled against* the version of Gradle used in the sample project.
-I had to blindly rewrite some legacy-handling code to use reflection because the method was removed.
-Will see what I can do.
+* Note that the plugin will also be *compiled against* the version of Gradle used in the sample project.

-Due to this cursed Gradle setup, the "root project" is not actually the "root project" and run configs generate in the wrong spot.
-Basically you need to make a `sample/1.4.7/.idea` directory, voldeloom will think it belongs to the root project and dump run configs into that, copypaste them back into `./.idea`, restart.
+Due to this cursed Gradle setup, the "root project" is not actually the "root project", and run configs generate in the wrong spot.
+Basically you need to make a `sample/1.4.7/.idea` directory, voldeloom will think it belongs to the root project and dump run configs into that, copypaste them back into `./.idea`, restart IDE.
 There's your run configs.

-Need to investigate this further, see if this root-not-actually-root situation happens in real projects too... probably need to backport some of the more modern fabric-loom run config stuff if I can...
+Need to investigate this further, see if this root-not-actually-root situation happens in real projects too...

 ## Debugging the plugin

-~~idk lol.
-Println.~~ Breakpoints seem to work now?
-I don't think breakpoints work if you hit the "refresh gradle" button, but debugging tasks like `clean` works and can hit breakpoints inside the gradle plugin
+Breakpoints don't work if you hit the "refresh gradle" button, but if you select the task in the `Select Run/Debug Configuration` bar, you can press the debug button.

 ## Common problems for consumers

-*Weird NPEs when only sketching in the build.gradle:* Currently it crashes if a set of mappings is not defined.
-Ideally it should skip mappings-related tasks instead, or use some kind of passthrough mappings instead of `null`.
-Hm.

-*`Failed to provide null:unspecified:null : conf/packages.csv`:* Mapping parsing, jar remapping, or something else in that area blew up.
-If this failed due to missing `packages.csv`, use a mcp zip merged with a forge zip. want to fix that.

-# Just taking notes

-How far is it safe to diverge from Loom's practices?
-I mean obviously there's no point in trying to keep up with upstream changes in Loom patch-for-patch, we're way too far gone by this point.
-Some stuff is the way it is due to this project's history as a cursed frankenstein plugin that was taped together, other stuff is the way it is for a good reason.

-Same for "removing remnants of fabric", it's very possible that someone could make some "fabric loader on top of forge" bullshit and i don't want to close the door to that right away lolll
+You must fill one dependency for *each* of the `minecraft`, `forge` and `mappings` configurations, things will explode otherwise.

+Forge whines about getting `e04c5335922c5e457f0a7cd62c93c4a7f699f829` for a couple of dependency hashes: The `shimForgeLibraries` task is intended to download the libraries Forge wants and place them in the locations it expects to find them before launching the game, since they were removed from the hardcoded URLs in Forge a long time ago (I think that's the sha1 of the Forge server's 404 page).
+Either that task didn't run and the libraries aren't there (examine the Gradle log to see if it ran), or the `minecraft.applet.TargetDirectory` system property did not get set on the client and it's trying to read libraries out of your `.minecraft` folder.

 ## gradle support woes

 Gradle 7 has `toolchains`, a very appealing feature that allows the build environment to use an arbitrary version of java. in Hoppers I used a Java 11 build environment because it was the newest one that can target Java 6 bytecode, and it worked WAY better than i thought it would. gradle 7 also has other breaking changes that make it kinda a pain to deal with sometimes.
 It does support java 8 execution environments.

-Gradle 4 doesn't have support for `includeGroup`, which blocks my plan to provide MCP zips from the Internet Archive as an Ivy repository, because IA will spam your gradle cache with zero byte files on 404.
+Gradle 4 doesn't have support for `includeGroup`.
 Old versions of Gradle also don't work with modern versions of java due to jigsaw bullshit.
 Did gradle 4 run on java 6?
 I don't think so?
 If it did, I could make some point about "there's something to be said for developing against a Java 6 game using only Java 6 technologies" which would be a point against moving primary support to gradle 7, but i don't think it did

 Loom used Gradle 4 up until april 2021 https://github.com/FabricMC/fabric-loom/pull/380 but mainly for legacy reasons i think

-The primary benefit to maintaining support for old Gradles is for retrofitting existing ancient projects onto this build system, but most of those projects predate the invention of Gradle itself
+The primary benefit to maintaining support for old Gradles is possibly for retrofitting existing ancient projects onto this build system, but most of those projects predate the invention of Gradle itself, so it's not really any harder to go on the modern version of gradle

 ## tools voldeloom uses